siddhiverdhan/MergePDFs/README.md

 # Merge PDFs

-Often there is a need to merge multiple PDF files.
+Often there is a need to PDF files.
 This simple utility provides user option to browse PDF files using file dialog and merge them.

 ## Python packages needed to run this utility
-PySimpleGUI and PyPDF2
+tkinter and PyPDF2

-on your terminal(Mac) or command prompt(Windows)- simple do
+## Steps to run this utility
+install the packages by

+python setup.py

 pip install PySimpleGUI